microsoft/azure-iot-developer-kit/docs/_projects/05-devkit-translator.md

 ## Test the project

-After app initialization, follow the instructions in the screen to setup.
+After app initialization, follow the instructions on the screen to setup.
 You could just press button B to talk.
 The default language is Chinese.
 Or, you may press button A to enter setup mode.
 Press button B to scroll all supported languages, then press button A to confirm your choice.
 After source language is set, press button B to talk and release to send the voice.
-Several seconds later, the translation will be showed in the screen.
+Several seconds later, the translation will be shown on the screen.

 {% include gallery id="layouts_gallery" caption="Translate as you go" %}